Scroll Down

 Plan for the future

-One big advantage of the Stewarts’ background in sustainability came when they opened their new brewery in 2013.
-At the time they couldn’t afford to invest in solar panels, but they ensured the brewery was ready for them when they could.
+One significant advantage of the Stewarts’ background in sustainability was evident when they opened their new brewery in 2013.
+At the time, they couldn’t afford to invest in solar panels, but they ensured the brewery was ready for them when the opportunity arose.
 “We designed it on a south-facing slope to ensure we could benefit from solar power in the future,” says Steve.

 Our Malts